Safeguarding training and development

 Below are a number of resources to support the delivery of Level 2 training within your own setting.
 There are a mixture of presentations, online learning courses and case studies.

 The Essex Education Safeguarding Team offer an online training session to support the Lead (Safeguarding) Practitioner if they decide to deliver Level 2 training in-house.
-To access the training, search for ‘Safeguarding Level 2 training presentations for early years - Train the Trainer’ on the Education Essex Online Booking System.
+To access the training, search for ‘Safeguarding Level 2 training presentations for early years - Train the Trainer’ on Education Essex Online.

 Structuring and planning level 2 training